 To search for metric names, see Metric explorer: Search and chart metrics sent by New Relic agents.

 Naming conventions for available metric values depend on your programming language.
 For example, Java and .NET users select

 WebTransactionas a valid metric option, while Ruby users select

-- To plot the response time for a single web transaction (or controller/action), select the metric value named
+For example, to plot the response time for a single web transaction (or controller/action), you would enter the metric value